scotteifel/Peek-In/README.txt

 Peek-In

-Hello, this is a device monitoring app.
+Hello and welcome.
+This is a device monitoring app.
 It could be useful for parents who want to monitor what is on the computer screen.
 It stores screenshots which can be retrieved later.
 It also has a way to run in the background, so it is not easily detectable.